2023年高考真题(新课标Ⅰ卷)英语试卷+解析

 You could ask a friend or family member to help add to your list.
 39 That way, you could exchange thoughts on what makes each of you special and the aspects of your personality that shine through.
 In fact, don’t wait until you’ve made a mistake to try this—it’s a great way to boost self-confidence at any time.

-Its something of a cliché (陈词滥调) that most people learn not from their successes but their mistakes.
-The thing is, its true.
-40 We re all changing and learning all the time and mistakes are a positive way to develop and grow.
+It’s something of a cliché (陈词滥调) that most people learn not from their successes but their mistakes.
+The thing is, it’s true.
+40 We’ re all changing and learning all the time and mistakes are a positive way to develop and grow.

 A. A little self-forgiveness also goes a long way.